Skip to primary navigation Skip to content Skip to footer

 Home of the Mariner: Bunnahabhain

 There are many reasons why Bunnahabhain Distillery stands out from the Islay pack.
-The first one is directly in their whisky, which is one of the very few without peat smoke at its core: most of its whiskies are unpeated, with some exceptions, leaving space for a nuttier and sweeter character.
+The first one is directly in their whisky, which is one of the very few without peat smoke at its core: most of their whiskies are unpeated, with some exceptions, leaving space for a nuttier and sweeter character.

-After a visit and a warehouse tasting, head on the path that takes you to Rhuuval Lighthouse, the most northerly point on Islay, if you fancy a good walk with some breathtaking views.
+After a visit and a warehouse tasting, head on the path that takes you to Rhuvaal Lighthouse, the most northerly point on Islay, if you fancy a good walk with some breathtaking views.
 On the way to our next stop, wildlife enthusiasts will be happy to check out the RSPB Nature reserve at Loch Gruinart.

 Spirit of Land: Kilchoman

 Talking about unusual distilleries, it is now time to head on the winding single-track roads that cut across Islay to get to the second newest distillery on this whisky floating temple: Kilchoman Distillery.
-Its quirks start in being the only one which is not directly on the sea: Kilchoman is a farm-based distillery, a relatively small business amid crop fields, near the bogs of Loch Gorm and at a walking distance from the stunning Machir Bay (both of which lend their names to distillery bottlings).
+Its quirks start with being the only one which is not directly on the sea: Kilchoman is a farm-based distillery, a relatively small business amid crop fields, near the bogs of Loch Gorm and at a walking distance from the stunning Machir Bay (both of which lend their names to distillery bottlings).

-What is fascinating about Kilchoman is the connection with the land it is built on – the farm and other surrounding fields are used to produce the barley that goes into producing their whisky.
-Although this doesn’t meet the full demand of the distillery which, starting in 2005, has attracted an incredible interest against the odds of offering a very young whisky, it also shifts the focus to the possible influences that different barley varieties can have on the whisky flavours.
+What is fascinating about Kilchoman is the connection with the land it is built on – the farm and other surrounding fields are used to produce the barley that goes into making their whisky.
+Although this doesn’t meet the full demand of the distillery, which, starting in 2005, has attracted an incredible interest against the odds of offering a very young whisky, it also shifts the focus to the possible influences that different barley varieties can have on the whisky flavours.

-Very interesting are their comparisons of very young whisky with different yeast strains or barley varieties, unveiling the building blocks of the golden dram.
-Their visitor centre is also a lovely place where to browse for souvenirs or get something to eat at the cafe.
+Fascinating are their comparisons of very young whisky with different yeast strains or barley varieties, unveiling the building blocks of the golden dram.
+Their visitor centre is also a lovely place to browse for souvenirs or get something to eat at the cafe.
 Before or after the tour, you can enjoy the stunning views on the coast by reaching the ruins of Kilchoman Church and the military cemetery.

 Seafaring explorers: Bruichladdich

 If time is by your side and you are in the mood to explore the surroundings, head south through Gearach and Lossit Way, where a country road will take you to the southern tip of the peninsula and the fishing village of Portnahaven by crossing the fields.
-Either way, we shall meet again at Bruichladdich Distillery – just follow the shining ‘Laddie aqua’ – turquoise from afar!
+Either way, we shall meet again at Bruichladdich Distillery – follow the shining ‘Laddie aqu’ – turquoise from afar!

 Hide and seek with the Devil: Bowmore

 After this, make your way to Bowmore.
 Here, Bowmore Distillery lies nestled within this small town, where you can find some interesting restaurants and cafes, such as Peatzeria or The Celtic House.
 One of the most prominent landmarks is the Round Church, which watches over the village from one end of Main Street.
-Formally known as Kilarrow Parish Church, the building has a circular design which, the story says, would make it impossible for the devil to find any corners where to hide if he were to plan a visit in the surroundings.
-The distillery, however, offers corners and niches aplenty for a wee devil to hide, the best ones probably hiding in the old warehouse, and the legend of the Devil being chased from Bowmore by its inhabitants has also inspired the name of a series of sherry bottlings, called ‘the Devil’s Cask’.
+Formally known as Kilarrow Parish Church, the building features a circular design, according to legend, which would supposedly make it impossible for the devil to find any corners where to hide if he were to plan a visit to the surroundings.
+The distillery, however, offers corners and niches aplenty for a wee devil to hide, the best ones probably hiding in the old warehouse, and the legend of the devil being chased from Bowmore by its inhabitants has also inspired the name of a series of sherry bottlings, called ‘The Devil Casks’.

 Port Ellen and the Kildalton distilleries: Laphroaig, Lagavulin and Ardbeg

 From Bowmore to Port Ellen is a straight stretch of the road, connecting the main town to the airport (a great alternative and joy for the easily seasick travellers) and the main port.
-To the west stands the seemingly interminable Big Strand, the longest beach on Islay with its 12km of white sand welcoming the waves.
+To the west stands the seemingly interminable Big Strand, the longest beach on Islay, with its 12km of white sand welcoming the waves.

 A short path cutting through the woods leads to this idyllic distillery, perched on a quiet and beautiful inlet, and if you manage to be around at sunset, the colours of the sky and the sea from the bay are magnificent.
 As it goes for Bowmore and Kilchoman, Laphroaig is also one of the few to still operate on their floor maltings and a beautifully bright stillhouse.

 Just on the other side of the path, you will see a patch of land dotted with flags – these are the plots reserved for the Friends of Laphroaig (you can get your own by using the code on the bottles).
-It’s quite nice to go find your plot when you visit if you are a fond lover of this place.
+It’s pretty nice to find your plot when you visit if you are a fond lover of this place.

 After recovering from the iodine overflow, go back to the path and enjoy the stroll across the woods, which may be interrupted by some wildlife appearances.